-You can protect the data in a role’s database by regularly backing up the database.
+You can protect the data in a role’s database by regularly backing up the database in a secure location that is separate from your main server.
 It is best practice to back up your databases before an upgrade.

 What you should know